24 Feb 2023

 Press play and find out why local government matters and how councils can help stop climate breakdown.

-On 4 May 2023, elections will be held in over 200 councils across England.
+On 1 May 2025, elections will be held in 14 county councils and 8 unitary authorities across England.
 Election candidates will be looking to gain public support and ultimately win votes.

 Council elections are a prime opportunity to get real and ambitious climate commitments from your current and future local councillors.
-In 2022, Barnet Friends of the Earth’s excellent local elections campaign helped contribute to their council declaring a climate emergency.
-While Manchester Friends of the Earth secured a commitment from 216 of their council candidates to divest council pension funds from fossil fuel investments.
+For example, in a recent council election, Manchester Friends of the Earth secured a commitment from 218 of its council candidates to divest the council pension funds from fossil fuel investments.
+Meanwhile in 2022, Barnet Friends of the Earth’s excellent local elections campaign helped contribute to its council declaring a climate emergency.

 If you'd like to find out about elections and electoral candidates in your area, visit whocanivotefor.co.uk.
-Please note that in some areas candidates might not officially declare their candidacy until 5 April 2023.
+Please note that in some areas, candidates might not officially declare their candidacy until early April.

 Secure bold climate commitments from candidates